coryschires/parsley/readme.md

 #### Step 1: Extract text from PDF files

 1. Put your PDFs in `data/pdfs`.
-(Nested file structure not supported.)
+(Nested file structure not yet supported.)
 2. From the root directory of this project, run `./scripts/extract_text`.

 As the text is being extracted, `extract_text` will output progress: